TranslatorSRI/NameResolution/README.md

 9. Look for the script to end properly (`Solr restore complete!`).
 Look up http://localhost:2433/status to ensure that the database has been loaded as expected, and use http://localhost:2433/docs (after changing the server) to try some test queries to make sure NameRes is working properly.
+10. You can now delete the uncompressed database backup in `$SOLR_DATA/var` to save disk space.

 #### Loading from synonyms files